KikiDow/issue-tracker-full-stack-project/README.md

 22. The "Deploy Branch" option was selected again to re-build the app.
 23. App now fully deployed and ready for use on Heroku using S3 Bucket.
 Re-populated on new database.

-* GitHub reposity for the project is located here
+* GitHub reposity for the project is located [here](https://github.com/KikiDow/issue-tracker-full-stack-project)
+* The application is deployed to Heroku [here](https://full-stack-django-issuetracker.herokuapp.com/)

 ## Credits